boundary/chef-boundary-annotations-handler/README.md

 ### Chef Boundary Annotations Handler

-This is a Chef handler for taking sucsessful changes and exceptions via Chef and create Boundary Annotations from them
+This is a Chef handler for taking successful changes and exceptions via Chef and create Boundary Annotations from them

 Append the following to your Chef client configs, usually at `/etc/chef/client.rb`